prslv/youtube-adskipper/README.md

     Chrome, Version 120.0.6099.217
     Edge, Version 120.0.2210.133

-  Tested in both browsers in Incognito windows and rejected cookies, which resulted in more ads than usual, it succesfully skipped all video player ads and removed every single ad element on each page reload/video change.
+  Both tested in Incognito mode, not logged into an account and rejected cookies, which resulted in more ads than usual (literally every video), it succesfully skipped all video player ads and removed every single ad element on each page reload/video change.
 Except the 'Last man standing' ad, which appeared in different page refreshes and remained unskippable.
 Read more about the 'Last one standing' ad at the bottom of this file.

   Also, please note, that I am still new to JS, so please revise the script before using it.
 And if you figure out a possible improvement/fix, feel free to contribute to the repository by submitting a pull request or opening an issue.
 Your feedback and contributions are highly appreciated!